jcraane/personal-blog-hugo/content/post/2021-07-27-resources_images_in_kmm.md

         piano.jpg
 ```

-After configuring the kmm-images plugin, which is hooked into the prebuild and compileKoltin* tasks, the images can be used in shared code:
+After configuring the kmm-images plugin, which is hooked into the prebuild and compileKotlin* tasks, the images can be used in shared code:

 ```kotlin
 class MainViewModel {